antarctica/terraform-module-digital-ocean-records/README.md

 ### Requirements

-Somewhere in your project you must have specified an access token for the digital ocean provider like this:
+Somewhere in your project you must have specified an access token for the DigitalOcean provider like this:

 ```
 # Digital Ocean provider configuration